 That said, like with all supplements, there can be interactions with your medications or medical conditions, it’s very important to run it by your doctor before introducing a new supplement.
 They are the only people who can assess the safety of any supplement to you personally.

-Like we concluded in the “Is creatine safe?” answer, creatine is a relatively safe supplement.
-There are some side effects, interactions and possible health effects you should be aware of.
+As I mentioned earlier, creatine is a relatively safe supplement.
+There are some side effects, interactions, and possible health effects you should be aware of.

-The first and most important one is that if taken in very high doses creatine might cause damage to the liver, kidney or heart.
-There is no long term studies done on the possible effects of very high doses of supplemental creatine.
+The first and most important one is that if taken in very high doses creatine might cause damage to the liver, kidney, or heart.
+As far as I know, there are no long-term studies done on the possible effects of very high doses of supplemental creatine.

-However, medical experts have raised concern over the matter because the chemical and biological potential to cause harm to these organs is real.
-This is why you should never exceed the recommended daily dosage and talk to your doctor before starting creatine, especially if you have any existing problems with kidney, liver or heart function.
+However, medical experts have raised concerns over the matter because the chemical and biological potential to cause harm to these organs is real.
+This is why you should never exceed the recommended daily dosage.
+And talk to your doctor before starting creatine, especially if you have any existing problems with kidney, liver or heart function.

 Common side effects of creatine are not generally dangerous but can be uncomfortable.
 They include: